 Elsewhere, Casa Lucio is a hidden gem.
 Fronted by Lucio's wife, chef Maribel, there's no menu (and no prices on the chalkboard), but Lucio and waiter Patrick will make suggestions.
 Try the tastum albarole (cured sheep cheese from Umbria) or pochas negras con morcilla (black beans with black sausage).

 If you’re near the El Progreso neighbourhood, head to Amazónico – a tropical South American fusion restaurant in a converted townhouse.
-After you’ve eaten, retire to the basement Jungle Jazz club in these heels from Sandro.
+After you’ve eaten, retire to the basement Jungle Jazz club in these heels from Michael Kors.

 I fell deeply in love with this city because of the people.
 We experienced kindness and openness everywhere we went.

-Don’t miss the exclusive new pop-ups at Las Rozas Village this winter – brimming with all the favourites you could want for your new year soirees, with panettones, truffles, chocolates and more.
-Plus, stock up on dainty homeware, like this, from Cristina Oria.
+Don’t miss the exclusive new pop-ups at Las Rozas Village this winter – brimming with all the favourites you could want for the new year.
+Plus, welcome newness into your home with dainty tableware, like this, from Cristina Oria.

 For a fun way to spend a lazy Sunday morning, the legendary El Rastro flea market, in Madrid’s La Latina neighbourhood, is worth a visit for its stash of vintage clothing and creations by local Spanish artisans.